Saturday, February 21, 2026

 MY CHANGE IN BEHAVIOR AT WORK

-One detail I learned much later added a layer of quiet frustration to an already painful chapter of my life.
+One detail I learned much later added a quiet layer of frustration to an already painful chapter.
 Following Matthew’s death, I was eligible for an immediate Hardship Transfer — a reassignment that would have allowed our family to leave Key West, the very place where our son had died.
 I did not know that option existed at the time.

 For seven years, I remained stationed there.

 When I eventually learned that such a transfer could have been requested, I struggled with that knowledge.
-Not because I was looking to assign blame, but because staying in the same place where every street, every building, and every routine carried memory made healing extraordinarily difficult.
-I often wonder whether a change of environment might have helped us breathe differently… think differently… grieve differently.
+Not because I was looking to assign blame, but because staying in the same place where every street and every routine carried memory made healing extraordinarily difficult.

-As I have said, my life divided into Before and After on April 25, 1989.
 From 1986 to 1989, my assignment in Key West had been marked by professional success and forward momentum.
-After Matthew’s death, from 1989 to 1994, my time at the 6947th Electronic Security Squadron became far more complicated.
+After Matthew’s death, from 1989 to 1994, that changed.

 I will not pretend otherwise: I was not an easy person during those years.
 I carried anger.
 I carried confusion.
-I carried unprocessed grief.
+I carried grief I had never been shown how to process.
 Some of the challenges that followed were, unquestionably, of my own making.
 I could have handled situations better.
 I could have responded differently.

 I was a broken man trying to survive.